MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

 ## Add your bot to Microsoft Teams

 Before adding your bot to Microsoft Teams, you should [publish your bot at least once](publication-fundamentals-publish-channels.md#publish-the-latest-bot-content).
+You will need to have permission from your tenand admin to sideload Microsoft Teams app to complete the following instructions.
+Learn more at [Manage app permission policies in Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/teams-app-permission-policies).

 **Add bot to Microsoft Teams:**